Biff Rose: Biography

 Rose was born in New Orleans, Louisiana on October 15, 1937.
 After moving to New york, he joined the Greenwich Village folk scene as a banjo-playing singer/comedian.
 His popularity led to a New York Times profile.
 Rose used the profile to generate momentum in his career.
 He moved to Hollywood where he worked as an actor and writer.
 While working in television, Rose met Paul Williams.
 The duo started a short songwriting partnership and composed several songs including ‘Fill Your Heart’, which was covered by David Bowie and ‘When Love is Far Away’, featured in Crazy Rich Asians.

 After releasing his debut album in 1968 Rose made a handful of appearances on Johnny Carson's The Tonight Show.
 After the Carson exposure, Rose performed on several other TV programs including The Smothers Brothers Comedy Hour, American Bandstand, and Playboy After Dark.

 Biff Rose died from liver cancer at 85 in 2023.

 Music

 Rose's first release was 1968's The Thorn in Mrs. Rose's Side, which contained the song "Buzz the Fuzz".

 The song "Fill Your Heart" is Rose's best known composition.
-Co-written by Paul Williams, the song was covered Tiny Tim on the B-side of his 1968 hit single "Tiptoe through the Tulips".
+Co-written by Paul Williams, the song was covered by Tiny Tim on the B-side of his 1968 hit single "Tiptoe through the Tulips".

 David Bowie recorded Rose's song ‘Fill Your Heart’ for his 1971 album Hunky Dory.